Yes Session will let you tell your idea to a sympathetic listener.

 - Turn off the standard messages and turn on the custom ones.

-The file "yes-session-temp.aac" contains your last recording!
+The file "yes-session-temp.aac" that you may see in the Documents directory contains your last recording!

 You can use the slider controls below to enable and disable the use of the custom and standard messages.
 These sliders are off when on the left, on when on the right.